How do I launch Microsoft SQL Server on an EC2 Windows instance?

 - SQL Server Always On availability groups (AG)

 Before launching SQL Server on your instance, review the following points:

 - The built-in availability form of clustering in Windows Server is activated by a feature named Failover Clustering.
 This feature allows you to build a Windows Server Failover Cluster (WSFC) to use with an AG or FCI.

-- Always On is an umbrella term for the availability features in SQL Server and covers both availability groups and FCIs.
+- Always On is an umbrella term for the availability features in SQL Server, and the term covers both availability groups and FCIs.
 Always On isn't the name of the AG feature.

 - The major difference between FCI and AG is that all FCIs require some sort of shared storage, even if it's provided through networking.
 The FCI's resources can be run and owned by one node at any given time.
 An AG doesn't require that shared storage is also highly available.
 It's recommended to have replicas that are local in one data center for high availability and remote in other data centers for disaster recovery.
 Each replica with separate storage.

 - An availability group also has another component called the listener.
 The listener allows applications and end users to connect without needing to know which SQL Server instance is hosting the primary replica.
 Each AG has its own listener.

 - For a list of supported versions and minimum requirements, see Using SQL Server in Windows.

 Deploy SQL Server standalone

 For SQL Server standalone deployment, you can use one of the AMIs provided by AWS with an included SQL license.
 You must use the version of SQL that comes with the AMI.
 However, you can customize it for your needs using the setup included in the AMI.
 For more information, see SQL Server AMIs provided by AWS.

 Deploy SQL Server FCI